Rakhigarhi: Site conservation and development

-Issues

 Endangered heritage site

 In May 2012, the Global Heritage Fund declared Rakhigarhi one of the ten most endangered heritage sites in Asia facing the threat of irreparable loss and destruction due to development pressures, insufficient management and looting.
 A 2012 study by the Sunday Times found that the site is not being looked after; the iron boundary wall is broken, and villagers sell the artefacts they dig out of the site and parts of site are now being encroached by private houses.
-Due to the lack of site protection the site is being destroyed by soil erosion, encroachments, illegal sand lifting, theft of archaeological artifacts for illegal sale.
-It is a punishable crime to sell or buy artifacts found in the ancient sites.
+Due to the lack of site protection the site is being destroyed by soil erosion, encroachments, illegal sand lifting, theft of archaeological artefacts for illegal sale.
+It is a punishable crime to sell or buy artefacts found in the ancient sites.
 80% of mound 6 – a residential site of Harappan Era and 7 which is a burial site where 4 human skeletons were recovered in 2015 have been destroyed due to cultivation and soil mining.

 Site encroachments

 Parts of mounds R4 and R5 have been encroached by the villagers who have built 152 houses.
-The ASI has only 83.5 acres of the 550-hectare site that entails 11 archaeological mounds, due to encroachments and pending court cases for the removal of the encroachments.
+The ASI has only 83.5 acres of the 350-hectare site that entails 11 archaeological mounds, due to encroachments and pending court cases for the removal of the encroachments.

-Site development

 Site rehabilitation and preservation

 In February 2020, Union Finance Minister Nirmala Sitharaman announced that the site of Rakhigarhi would be developed as an iconic site.
 ASI has commenced the plan to remove encroachments from the site, including 152 houses on the R4 and R5 mounds.
 Villages, whose houses in the site will be removed, will be relocated and rehabilitated in the housing flats on another location.

 Site museum and lake

-Rakhigarhi, which is an Indus Valley civilisation site, also has a museum developed by the state government.
+Rakhigarhi, which is an Indus Valley Civilisation site, also has a museum developed by the state government.
 There is also Haryana Rural Antique Museum 60 km away, which is maintained by CCS HAU in its Gandhi Bhawan, exhibits evolution of agriculture and vanishing antiques.
 Jahaj Kothi Museum, named after George Thomas, is located inside Firoz Shah Palace Complex and maintained by Archaeological Survey of India.

 To develop Rakhigarhi as the global heritage, two johad (water bodies) across the road to museum are developed as lakes.
 The lake has been deepened by digging and traditional ghats with burji on the banks of lake have been constructed.
 A park is developed the spare land of the lake.
 A walking track around the lake, with shady trees and fruit trees, has been constructed for the tourists.
 The traditional ghats represent the past scenario when paleo-Drishadvati river use to flow through Rakhigarhi which had ghats for transporting goods for trade, via Lothal port and Dholavira, as far as Mesopotamia (ancient cities of Elam and Sumer).